trixi-framework/Trixi.jl/docs/src/meshes/mesh_data_meshes.md

 ## Trixi elixirs on simplicial and tensor product element meshes

-Example elixirs on triangular, quadrilateral, tetrahedral, and simplicial meshes can be found in the `examples/dg_multi` folder.
+Example elixirs with triangular, quadrilateral, and tetrahedral meshes can be found in the `examples/dg_multi` folder.
 Some key elixirs to look at:

 * `elixir_euler_weakform_2d.jl`: basic weak form DG discretization on a uniform triangular mesh.